Reading and Phonics

 Teaching reading in Year 2- Year 6

-- Dedicated reading skills lessons are taught at least three times a week in addition to other weekly reading opportunities.
+- Dedicated reading skills lessons are taught at least three times a week in addition to daily reading opportunities to develop fluency.

-- Reading lessons may be linked with the class novel or they may be discreet reading lessons based on the needs of the children.
+- Reading lessons may be linked with the class novel or linked to another curriculum area.

-- Children in years 2 and 3 may continue to be taught in groups depending on the needs of the cohort.
+- Reading may continue to be taught in groups depending on the needs of the cohort.

 Reading at home for more fluent readers